Are you looking for a Jesus centered Bible Study on parenting? Do you want to share the joy and peace of faith as you raise your kids?

-What the Bible Really Says About Parenting
+What the Bible Says About Parenting

 Lessons from the Parables, the second book, focuses entirely on the Parables Jesus told.
-Scripture leads the way, in what is probably a more easy to digest Bible study guide.
+Scripture leads the way, in what is probably a more easy to digest bible study guide.
 I tried to keep it especially simple and more geared to the new Christian.
 As the parables are rich with meaning, a seasoned Christian is sure to find treasures there as well.
 Growing in Christ is the companion guide for teens and each week’s lesson matches up with the lesson in the adult guide.

 To be honest, my personal favorite is the last one, Parenting in Christ: Training in the Disciplines of Jesus.
 It’s a very practical book that is intended for a little bit more seasoned Christian.
 It focuses on developing practices that encourage spiritual growth.

-The Best Parenting Book
+The Best Parenting Book For You

 Which one is right for you?
 Depends on where you are and what you are looking for.
 Any of the above books might be better for you in this moment.
 Or maybe you’d like one of those parenting books that tells you exactly what to do.
 Sometimes those are very handy.
 These books aren’t that.

-These studies were put together with a great deal of prayer, time in the Bible, and lessons from sermons.
-Small groups of Bible studies and church leaders reshaped these lessons for more clarity and accuracy.
+These studies were put together with a great deal of prayer, time in the bible, and lessons from sermons.
+Small groups of bible studies and church leaders reshaped these lessons for more clarity and accuracy.

 These study guides don’t hand out rules and formulas for churning out a churchy child.
 They point out guideposts and lamp lights from scripture.